-Spiritualism is a way of life. it brings proof of the survival of the human consciousness after physical death through evidential mediumship.
+Spiritualism is a way of life.
+It brings proof of the survival of the human consciousness after physical death through evidential mediumship.
 It has no dogma and no demands on adherence to its philosophy.
 It combines philosophy, science and religion.
-It covers a very wide field, and, therefore, you cannot expect to understand it without a certain amount of study.
-It is a simple philosophy if you do not wish to understand the philosophy associated with it.
-It is entirely up to you what you wish to do within the concepts of Spiritualism..
+It is guided by 7 Principles.

 Our Goals are:

 To serve those in the spirit world by providing a vessel for communicating with loved ones.

 To promote the education and understanding of Spiritualism.

 To provide high quality training in evidential mediumship and psychic awareness.

 To provide proof of eternal life through evidential mediumship.